eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 ### What is inversion of control for Spring JDBC?

-Inversion of Control (IoC) – Spring container takes care of wiring dependencies of various objects instead of creating or looking for dependent objects.

 Inversion of Control in the context of Spring means that the framework controls the creation, configuration, and management of application objects and their interactions.
 This helps in building more modular, maintainable, and testable applications by reducing tight coupling and promoting separation of concerns.

 In Spring, you define your application's components (beans) using configuration metadata, which can be XML-based or annotation-based.
 These configurations tell the Spring container what beans to create and how they are related to each other.